latraccia/sd-dss-util/README.md

 	* `SHA1`, default
 	* `SHA256`
 	* `SHA512`
 * `--pkcs11` or `-p11`, specified if the signature token is provided via PKCS#11.
-It has to reference the library path for the SSCD (e.g. smart card)
+It has to reference both the library path for the SSCD (e.g. smart card) and the password the card is encrypted with
 * `--pkcs12` or `-p12`, specified if the signature token is provided via PKCS#12.
 It has to reference both the file path and the password the file is encrypted with
 * `--mscapi` or `-ms` with no parameters, if the signature token is MS CAPI
 * `--mocca` or `-m` if the signature token is provided via MOCCA: